OpenRakis/Spice86.Audio/README.md

 ## License and Credits

-This project makes use of the following third-party software, as C# ports:
+This project makes use of parts of the following third-party software, as C# ports:

 - **SDL (Simple DirectMedia Layer)**
   - Licensed under the [zlib License](LICENSE.SDL).